Neyoak1/N8N-Workflow/README.md

   - 🧠 Context memory for personalized responses
 - Central AI Hub
   - The main "AI Agent" coordinates all tools and returns a processed response

+###  Tech Stack
+- n8n (Automation)
+- WhatsApp Business API (Trigger & Response)
+- Google Gemini (AI Model)
+- Google Sheets (Client & Calendar Data)
+- External APIs for research, memory, and emailing

+###  Use Case
+You can use this as a smart customer service agent, a personal chatbot, or even a productivity assistant that handles scheduling, emails, and research all from WhatsApp.